IPad: iPad Mini

 The sixth generation of iPad Mini was announced and released on September 24, 2021.
 The display size was increased to 8.3 in.
 It uses an Apple A15 Bionic chip, with a 40% faster 6-core CPU and 80% faster 5-core GPU.
 Its 16-core Neural Engine and AI accelerators within the CPU delivers a 2× boost of AI performance.
 Its 12-megapixel Ultra Wide front camera featured Apple's "Center Stage Mode" technology, while its 12-megapixel back camera had larger apertures, True Tone flash, and Smart HDR automatic shadow and highlight recovery.
 It includes a USB-C port, capable of transferring up to 5 gigabits per second of data; improved landscape stereo speakers; and a brighter Liquid Retina Display.

-The iPad Mini (A17 Pro) was announced on October 15, 2024.
+The seventh generation of iPad Mini was announced on October 15, 2024.
 It is powered by an Apple A17 Pro chip, which Apple says has 30 percent faster CPU, 25 percent faster GPU and a neural engine twice as fast as the previous generation.
-This model is marketed by Apple as built for Apple Intelligence, its upcoming artificial intelligence features.
+This model is marketed by Apple as "built for Apple Intelligence", its suite of artificial intelligence features.
 The storage on the lowest priced variant has increased from 64GB of previous generation to 128GB.
 The new Wi-Fi 6E chip is faster, the USB-C port is faster compared to previous generations.
 Like the iPad Pro (M4) and the iPad Air (M2), it is only compatible with the Apple Pencil Pro alongside the lower-entry Apple Pencil with USB-C port, making it incompatible with the Apple Pencil (2nd generation).
 It is not compatible with the Magic Keyboard for iPad and Smart Keyboard Folio due to its smaller form factor.